 Former Clerk for Chicago Transit Authority Retirement Plan Charged With Fraudulently Obtaining More Than $350,000 in Plan Funds

-The indictment was announced by John R. Lausch, Jr., United States Attorney for the Northern District of Illinois; and Emmerson Buie, Jr., Special Agent-in-Charge of the Chicago Field Office of the FBI.
-The Chicago Public Schools Office of Inspector General participated in the investigation.
-The government is represented by Assistant U.S. Attorneys Matthew Kutcher and Michelle Kramer.
+The indictment was announced by John R. Lausch, Jr., United States Attorney for the Northern District of Illinois; and John S. Morales, Acting Special Agent-in-Charge of the Chicago Field Office of the FBI.
+The government is represented by Assistant U.S. Attorney Christopher K. Veatch.